 2. There’s thousands of animals to see

 Whipsnade is home to more than 2,500 animals from over 200 different species!
-These range from the very small (like butterflies) to the very tall (even our baby giraffe was 7ft tall when he was born) and everything in between.
-Don't miss the only sloth bear in the UK, Columbo, and find out how we’re helping to conserve some of the world’s most endangered species.
+These range from the very small (like butterflies) to the very tall, and everything in between.
+Don't miss the only sloth bear in the UK, Colombo, and find out how we’re helping to conserve some of the world’s most endangered species.

 3. …including wild ones

 It's a great place to look out for rare wildlife as it’s situated on chalk grassland, one of the most endangered habitats in the UK.
 Over half of the country’s butterfly species have been recoreded in the vicinity, and it’s also home to a quarter of Bedfordshire’s bat hibernation sites.
-In the last 6 months alone, a black-throated thrush chose our grounds as its home – a bird that hasn’t been spotted anywhere else in the UK for years!
+In 2019, a black-throated thrush chose our grounds as its home – a bird that hasn’t been spotted anywhere else in the UK for years!

 3. You can drive through it!